pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 <a name="Instructions"></a>
 ## 1. Instructions

+##### Set up infrastructure:
+1. Replace the names and URIs in concourse/pipeline.yml
+2.

 ##### Run the app manually:
 1. Stop any running applications that run on port 8080
 2. Run the Application class, generate target